solo-io/service-mesh-for-less-blog/README.md

 A waypoint proxy acts as a gateway to a resource (a namespace, service or pod).
 Istio enforces that all traffic coming into the resource goes through the waypoint, which then enforces all policies for that resource.

-A more detailed diagram of the ztunnel datapath via an interim waypoint looks like this
+A more detailed diagram of the ztunnel datapath via a waypoint looks like this
 ![ztunnel-waypoint-datapath-1](.images/ztunnel-waypoint-datapath-1.png)

 For a detailed description on using L7 security policies, please refer to the  [Istio documentation](https://istio.io/latest/docs/ambient/usage/l7-features/)